evanrichter/ECE382/Lab5/readme.md

 Day 2 - Functionality
 ---

 Having successfully reverse engineered the remote control, I was able to re-purpose it to control LED input and output.
-The image below shows the outline of my program's flow.
+The image below shows the outline of my program's flow, driven almost entirely by interrupts.

 ![](./images/schematic.jpg "Schematic")

-It is driven almost entirely by interrupts.
+### Receiving an IR Packet

 When P2.6 drops low, it is beginning to receive an IR signal, and the following code fires:

 ```
 pulseDuration = TAR;